Generative Spoken Dialogue Language Modeling: Experimental Setup

-These metrics evaluate the dialogue modeling performance in each channel.
+These metrics evaluate the dialogue modeling performance in each channel separately using metrics close to the training loss.
 They are computed by encoding files from the development set and extracting statistics on the predicted outputs at each time steps.
+They are used to compare the different versions of the DLMs and therefore not applied to the cascaded model.

-\paragraph{Edge Unit Prediction. } We report the Negative Log-Likelihood (NLL), or Cross Entropy loss when predicting edge units.
+\paragraph{Edge Unit Prediction.} We report the Negative Log-Likelihood (NLL), or Cross Entropy loss when predicting edge units.
 We also compute the Prediction Accuracy.

-\paragraph{Edge Duration Prediction. } We use the Mean Absolute Error (MAE), or L1 Loss when evaluating edge duration prediction (a MAE of 1 corresponds to 20ms of error).
+\paragraph{Edge Duration Prediction.} We use the Mean Absolute Error (MAE), or L1 Loss when evaluating edge duration prediction (a MAE of 1 corresponds to 20ms of error).
 The Duration Accuracy is also reported.